tranhuy105/music-service-api/README.md

 ## Features

-### 1. **Player Service**
+### 1. Playback Controller

-The `PlayerService` class manages streaming sessions for users, including:
+The `PlayerService` class handles streaming sessions for users with the following features:

+- **Play Track:**
-- **Play Track:** Adds a specific track to the queue and processes advertisements based on user status and playback history.
+  - Adds a specific track to the queue.
+  - Processes advertisements based on user status and playback history. (non-premium user)

+- **Next/Previous Track:**
-- **Next/Previous Track:** Skips to the next or previous track in the session queue.
+  - Skips to the next or previous track in the queue.

+- **Pause/Resume Session:**
-- **Pause/Resume Session:** Allows pausing and resuming the current streaming session.
+  - Allows pausing and resuming the current streaming session.

-- **Change Playback Mode:** Supports sequential, shuffle, and repeat modes, regenerating the queue accordingly.
+- **Change Playback Mode:**
+  - Supports different playback modes, including:
+    - Shuffle
+    - Sequential (premium only)
+    - Repeat (premium only)
+  - Regenerates the queue according to the selected mode.

-- **Add to Queue:** Adds tracks to the current session's queue.
+- **Add to Queue:**
+  - Adds new tracks to the current session’s queue.

+- **Session History:**
-- **Session History:** Retrieves the user’s streaming history, stored in Redis for quick access.
+  - Retrieves the user’s streaming history.
+  - Utilizes Redis for quick access and efficient retrieval.

+- **Streaming Event:**
-- An event is produced when a track is streamed for at least 30 seconds.
+  - Produces an event when a track is streamed for at least 30 seconds.

+---

-### 2. **Redis Caching and Locking**
+### 2. Audio Preprocessing

-The `RedisService` class implements the `CacheService` interface:

-- **Caching:** Stores session data, track details, and other frequently accessed information in Redis with configurable expiration times to enhance performance (TLS).
-- **Distributed Locking:** Manages thread-safe operations when working with `StreamingSession` using Redisson’s locking mechanism.
-- **Cache Management:** Provides methods to evict specific or all caches, ensuring efficient removal of stale data.
+Audio preprocessing tasks are handled using FFmpeg and include:

+- **Track Duration Extraction:**
+  - FFmpeg is used to determine the length of audio tracks, ensuring accurate playback information.

+- **Audio Quality Reduction:**
+  - FFmpeg processes audio files to produce lower-quality versions for non-premium users, while premium users receive high-quality audio.
+This approach balances performance and quality for different user tiers.

+- **Future Plans with AWS Lambda:**
+  - **Cloud Function:**: Looking to move audio processing tasks to AWS Lambda for better scalability and performance.
+This would allow processing to happen in the cloud, handling large volumes of audio files more efficiently.
+Currently, audio processing is handled within `FileUtil` using Java's `Process` class to execute FFmpeg commands.

+---

-### 3. **User Subscriptions and Payment Processing**
+### 3. **Premium Subscriptions and Payment Processing**

-The service differentiates between premium and non-premium users, impacting their streaming experience.
-It also handles user subscriptions and payments:
+The system supports both premium and non-premium user experiences, including managing subscriptions and handling payments:

 - **Premium Users:**
     - **Playback Modes:** Have access to all playback modes (shuffle, repeat, sequential).
     - **Advertisements:** Generally do not experience ads during playback.
     - **Playback Experience:** Enjoy an uninterrupted streaming experience with additional features.
+    - **Audio Quality:** Can access and stream high-quality audio tracks.

 - **Non-Premium Users:**
     - **Playback Mode Restriction:** Restricted to shuffle mode only.
     - **Advertisements:** Experience ads inserted into their playback queue at regular intervals (e.g., every 10 tracks).
     - **Playback Experience:** May have advertisements inserted to support the free-tier service.
+    - **Audio Quality:** Streams lower-quality audio tracks compared to premium users.

+- **Subscription Management:**
-Subscription Management: Handles everything related to user subscriptions, like setting them up, renewing them, and changing plans.
+    - Handles everything related to user subscriptions, like setting them up, renewing them, and changing plans.
 This makes sure users get the features they’re supposed to based on their subscription.

-- **Payment Processing:** Utilizes VNPay for secure payment transactions related to subscription services.
-This encompasses:
-    - **Payment Requests:** Generating secure URLs for transactions and managing payment requests.
-    - **Transaction Verification:** Confirming the results of transactions to update user subscription status accordingly.

-- **VNPay Integration:** The `VNPAYConfig` class manages all necessary configurations for VNPay, including payment URLs, merchant codes, secret keys, and other essential settings for processing payments.
+- **VNPay Integration:**
+    - VNPay handles payment transactions, making sure that payments are processed securely and smoothly between users and the app.

 This is just a very basic implementation though as it is not this project main focus

+---

+### 4. **Redis Caching and Locking**

+The `RedisService` class implements the `CacheService` interface:

+- **Caching:**
+    - Stores session data, track details, and other frequently accessed information in Redis with configurable expiration times to enhance performance (TLS).

+- **Distributed Locking:**
+    - Manages thread-safe operations when working with `StreamingSession` using Redisson’s locking mechanism.

+- **Cache Management:**
+    - Provides methods to evict specific or all caches, ensuring efficient removal of stale data.

+---

-### 4. **Basic CRUD Operations**
+### 5. **Basic CRUD Operations**

 The API offers full CRUD (Create, Read, Update, Delete) operations for:

+- **User Management:**
-- **User Management:** Creating, updating, retrieving, and deleting user profiles.
+    - Creating, updating, retrieving, and deleting user profiles.

-- **Track, Album, Artist Profile Management:** Managing music tracks, including metadata updates and retrieval.
+- **Track, Album, Artist Profile Management:**
+    - Managing music tracks, including metadata updates and retrieval.

+- **Playlist Management:**
-- **Playlist Management:** Creating and managing user playlists to organize favorite tracks.
+    - Creating and managing user playlists to organize favorite tracks.

+---

 ## Future Plans